-Configure failover target for failSAFE IP [NO]: YES Return
+Configure failover target for failSAFE IP [NO]: YES |Return|

 4. The configuration procedure then lists other interfaces available for failover and allows you to specify them as an interface for failSAFE IP.
-In the following example, interfaces IEO and IE1 are configured with the standby address for failSAFE IP failover:
+In the following example, interfaces IEO and IE1 are configured with the standby address for failSAFE IP failover.
+Failover configuration ends either when you finish specifying all available interfaces or when you enter Return at the prompt.

-Interfaces available for failover are: IE0 IE1 Enter an interface for failSAFE IP: IE0 [Return] Interfaces available for failover are: IE1 Enter an interface for failSAFE IP: IE1 [Return] Interfaces available for failover are: Enter an interface for failSAFE IP: [Return] Continue configuring interfaces for failSAFE IP [NO]: [Return]
+Interfaces available for failover are: IEO IE1 Enter an interface for failSAFE IP: IEO Return Interfaces available for failover are: TE1 Enter an interface for failSAFE IP: IE1 Return

-5. After configuring the standby IP address, you must configure and enable the failSAFE IP service, as explained in Section 3.3.7.2.
+5. After configuring the standby IP address, you must configure and enable the failSAFE IP service, as explained in Section 3.4.7.2.